Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 Made a hardDrop function and a better random piece generation (the standard way of generating pieces in Tetris; generate a random bag of 7 pieces, take from the bag, and generate a new bag when those pieces are exhausted).

+### 6/4/23

+Made functions for displaying the next pieces on the side bar.
+Can use similar display methods for creating a hold piece function.

 ## Arshan Pervez

 ### 5/22/23